tankh99/tp/docs/DeveloperGuide.md

 > **Note:** These instructions only provide a starting point for testers to work on;
-> testers are expected to do more *exploratory* testing.
+> Testers are expected to do more *exploratory* testing.

 ## Manual Testing

 ## Launch and Shutdown
-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed on your Computer.
   1. If you are on macOS on an Apple Silicon System, we recommend that you follow the guide on [CS2103 Course website](https://nus-cs2103-ay2324s2.github.io/website/admin/programmingLanguages.html#programming-language) using the Zulu version `zulu11.50.19-ca-fx-jdk11.0.12-macosx_aarch64.dmg`
   2. If you are on Windows / Intel architecture, most versions of Java 11 should work.